YZhang469/UMN-mQGEE/README.md

 * The function `simulation` runs I simulations, where I is the number of simulations and is user-specified, and generates a list of metrics associated with the simulated data sets.

 * The rest of the script shows the code to perform the simulation under different scenarios discussed in the MQGEE paper, and summarize the results using tables and figures.
+Note that it usually takes from 30 minutes to 1 hour for 1000 simulations to run.

 ## Application